Save up to 25%… Shop Our Birthday Sale Now!

 Ergothioneine Supplement Sources

-Ergothioneine is only produced by bacteria and fungi.
-Mammals such as ourselves need to consume and absorb it from an external source (1).
-Fortunately, edible mushrooms contain ergothioneine in significant amounts, as well as other antioxidants like glutathione.
+Mammals such as ourselves need to consume and absorb it from external dietary sources [1].
+Fortunately, edible mushrooms contain significant amounts of ergothioneine and other antioxidants, like glutathione.

 Ergothioneine facts